суббота, 13 мая 2017 г.

 As the story progresses, the faces on the walls seem more and more disturbing, bizarre and phantasmagorical.

 This parade of crazy visages culminates in Fyodor’s mask, with it’s distorted, asymmetrical features - the face of madness.
 In contrast with icons and frescoes, the mask is eyeless.
-I absolutely adore this mask: its unsettling appearance wouldn't feel out of place in a horror game or movie (hello, my beloved BioShock I with creepy splicers' masks).
+Its unsettling appearance wouldn't feel out of place in a horror game or movie (hello, BioShock I with creepy splicers' masks).

 _____________________________________________

-Even though Part III wasn't finished (and what had been filmed was destroyed), Part I and II still form a rounded, coherent narrative, with a lot of parallel scenes.
-Part I features victorious war with enemies outside the country borders.
+Even though Part III wasn't finished (and what had been filmed was destroyed), Parts I and II still form a rounded, coherent narrative, with a lot of parallel scenes.
+Part I features a victorious war with enemies outside the country's borders.
 Part II is about dealing with enemies within: within the country, within the family - and about demons lurking in every human soul.

 Both parts include the coronation scenes:

 Both parts feature a murder: Anastasia and Vladimir.
-And in both cases the victim is inadvertently killed by the one who loves them the most: Ivan gives poison to Anastasia, Vladimir is stabbed by the assassin sent by his mother.
+In both cases the victim is inadvertently killed by the one who loves them the most: Ivan gives poison to Anastasia, Vladimir is stabbed by the assassin sent by his mother.

-Vladimir's sole motivation is sloth.
+Vladimir's sole driving force is sloth.
 He doesn't sin much not due to his inherent goodness but because sinning is too much of a bother.
-Vladimir is against sending Pyotr as an assassin to Ivan - but only because he can't bear to see his face afterwards.
-Efrosinia consoles him by saying that they'll execute Pyotr - and Vladimir goes along with her plan.
+Vladimir is against sending Pyotr as an assassin to Ivan - but only because he can't bear to see his face afterward.
+Efrosinia consoles him by saying that they'll execute Pyotr - and Vladimir easily agrees with her plan.

 Anastasia smiles at white swans in Part I - Vladimir reacts to black swans with the same childish amusement: